CulturesSupports/Culture.Support/Readme.md

 - a fake work hour scam story is not the same as working inside
 - a fake stalker conspiracy is not the same as bringing value
 - a big dishonesty is not the same as gain privelegde with repect and dignity
+- a low promotion with images is not the same as be the top and welcome

 im here to code own pro daytime repository work
 -----------